build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

 ```

 Before we can run our example, let's start a target HTTP server listening on port `5000`.
+Pick any of the currently active sessions with the learning container.

 ```
 pushd $(mktemp -d 2>/dev/null || mktemp -d -t 'tmpdir') &>/dev/null; python3 -m http.server --bind 0.0.0.0 5000; popd